 This one may be easier said than done, but a number of studies have found that sharing a bed with a partner promotes more restful sleep.
 A 2009 study, for example, found that women in long-term, stable relationships fell asleep quicker and woke up less often during the night compared to single women or women who had lost or gained a partner during the six- to eight-year period of the study.
 The theory is that sleeping with a partner promotes “feelings of safety and security leading to lower levels of the stress hormone cortisol, lower levels in cytokines that can cause inflammation, and higher levels of the so-called love hormone, oxytocin, which has been shown to ease anxiety and is produced in the same part of the brain responsible for the sleep-wake cycle.”
 Further, “the psychological benefits we get having closeness at night trump the objective costs of sleeping with a partner.”

-To implement this technique developed by the National Sleep Foundation, start by softening your muscles and focusing your attention on your body.
+To implement this technique for how to fall asleep fast developed by the National Sleep Foundation, start by softening your muscles and focusing your attention on your body.
 Notice if your mind begins to wander and bring it back to your body.
 Take note of where you feel your breath in your body and focus your attention on the full breath, from start to finish.
 Take a deep breath into your lower belly and feel your abdomen expand with air.
 Hold this for a few seconds and then release.
 Notice your belly rising and falling.
 Continue to do this for a few minutes, remembering to refocus your attention every time your mind starts to wander.
 Take note, from head to toe, of anywhere you feel tension and try to release that tension.
 As you do this, direct your breath into that area of your body to help release that tension.
 Then continue to focus on your breath, picturing it flowing in and out of your belly.

 Get Cold Feet